 Should the wastes be found not to conform during the initial inspection, then the details will be recorded and the vehicle turned away.
-Should wastes already be discharged within the waste areas and subsequently be found not to conform with the permit or other operational requirements then the waste will be:
+Should wastes already be discharged within the waste storage areas and subsequently be found not to conform with the permit or other operational requirements then the waste will be:

-- Segregated and stored within a sealed container within the Quarantine Area and removed from site as soon as possible, at the latest within 72 hours. - Depending on the nature of the non-conforming waste it will be removed from site to a suitably authorised facility for disposal. - In an event of a fire material temporarily stored in the QA will be relocated to the parking area to allow safe management of an incident.
-Non-conforming wastes will be containerised which will allow the material to be swiftly moved; vehicles located in the car parking area at the time can be moved to create space.
+- Segregated and stored within a sealed container within the Non-conforming Waste Quarantine Area and removed from site as soon as possible, at the latest within 72 hours. - Depending on the nature of the non-conforming waste it will be removed from site to a suitably authorised facility for disposal.